 - There were no delays in providing services at the receiving facility.

 Drugs requiring both prior authorization and use of a specific vendor: this protocol applies when you obtain specialty medications, including prescription ordering and purchase.
 You must use a participating specialty pharmacy in our specialty pharmacy network, except as otherwise authorized by UnitedHealthcare.
 The specialty pharmacy bills us for the medication.
 You only need to bill us for administration of the medication and not for the medication itself.

-The specialty pharmacy will advise the member of any medication cost share responsibility and arrange for the collection of payment (if applicable) before dispensing the medication to the physician’s office.
-For more information please refer to the following resources:
+The specialty pharmacy will advise the member of any medication cost-share responsibility and arrange for collection of payment (if applicable) before dispensing the medication to the physician’s office.
+For more information, please refer these resources:

 - The Preauthorization Code List located in the Mid- Atlantic Healthplan Protocols.

 - A listing of specialty drug codes that require procurement through a designated specialty pharmacy.